zackgithuboriginal/trestore-milestone-project-4/README.md

 #### Orders model

-The posts collection is where all of the posts made by users are stored in the database.
-It uses MongoDB's ObjectId value as a unique key and stores all other details necessary to the display and tracking of the post in its data fields.
+The Order model is the model used to track orders made in the store.
+It contains all of the payment and delivery detais as well as a ForeignKey field containing the user's UserProfile object if they are signed in.

     class Order(models.Model):